Lobotomy

-Outline
+Medical effects

+A 1944 film of four lobotomy patients in Bishop Clarkson Memorial Hospital in Nebraska, taken before and after surgery.
+The film's original abstract claims the footage shows "improvement that can result from prefrontal lobotomy in chronic psychotics".
+This footage was donated by the Psychological Cinema Register of Pennsylvania State College to the National LIbrary of Medicine.

 Historically, patients of frontal lobotomy were, immediately following surgery, often stuporous and incontinent.
 Some developed an enormous appetite and gained considerable weight.
 Seizures were another common complication of surgery.
 Emphasis was put on the training of patients in the weeks and months following surgery.

 The purpose of the operation was to reduce the symptoms of mental disorders, and it was recognized that this was accomplished at the expense of a person's personality and intellect.
 British psychiatrist Maurice Partridge, who conducted a follow-up study of 300 patients, said the treatment achieved its effects by "reducing the complexity of psychic life".
 Following the operation, spontaneity, responsiveness, self-awareness, and self-control were reduced.
 Activity was replaced by inertia, and people were mostly left emotionally blunted and restricted in their intellectual range.

 The consequences of the operation have been described as "mixed".
 However, many lobotomy patients suffered devastating postoperative complications, including intracranial hemorrhage, epilepsy, alterations in affect and personality, brain abscess, dementia, and death.
 Ominous portrayals of lobotomized patients in novels, plays, and films further diminished public opinion, and the development of antipsychotic medications led to a rapid decline in lobotomy's popularity and Walter Freeman's reputation.
 Others could leave the hospital or become more manageable within the hospital.
 A precarious number of people managed to return to responsible work, while at the other extreme, people were left with severe and disabling impairments.
 Most people fell into an intermediate group, left with some improvement of their symptoms but also with emotional and intellectual deficits to which they made a better or worse adjustment.

 On average, there was a mortality rate of approximately 5% during the 1940s.
 A survey of British lobotomy patients lobotomised between 1942 and 1954 found that 13% of patients were deemed to have made a full recovery and a further 28% were deemed to have made a significant recovery; for 25% lobotomy was deemed to have made no change and 4% died as a result of the surgery.